This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The only option to visit the falls is to book a 3-day permit.
 Permits for Havasupai sell out immediately, and can only be booked online.
 To get permits for 2020, create an account on the Havasupai Reservations website.

-Havasu Falls were featured in our Best Waterfalls in the US list.
+Havasu Falls was featured in our best waterfalls in the US list.

 While I think the Grand Canyon is spectacular no matter where you visit, I did find the West Rim experience a little underwhelming.

-One BIG contributing factor to that was that the glass floor Skywalk, which it is famous for, and the Eagle Point where it is located were closed.
+One BIG contributing factor to that was that they closed the glass floor Skywalk, which it is famous for, and the Eagle Point where it is located when we visited.
+This was unfortunate for us, but if it’s open, it can be a great day trip from Las Vegas.

 Unlike the South Rim, there are no protective barriers here at Grand Canyon West.
 It was quite scary and we had to keep a very close watch on our kids.